Ettl vs Ttl Flash

 E-TTL stands for Evaluative Though-The-Lens.

-The system uses a pre-flash before a photo is taken to improve the quality of the exposure.
+The ETTL system uses a preflash before a photo is taken to improve the quality of the exposure.
 This allows for the same evaluative metering sensors to be used that are used for ambient light.

 TTL and A-TTL flash modes use a dedicated flash metering sensor.
 With tricky ambient light, these modes can produce subpar results compared to ETTL.

 With E-TTL II, the control over exposure was moved to the firmware inside the camera body.
-This allows for additional calculations to be done and provides a ways to get updates.
+This allows for additional calculations to be done and removes the need to provide firmware updates to an external flash.

 E-TTL II was first released with the Canon EOS-1D Mark II in 2004.
 Improvements include taking into account lens-to-subject distance, does not weight metering to where the focus point is, and better deals with areas that could cause hotspots.